TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 - 2004-05: Darren Bardell
 - 2003-04: Laura Szumanski Steel

-### Jeffrey Bower Endowed Research Fellowship
-Awarded to a Temple University graduate student of military or diplomatic history.
-Preference is given to students who incorporate a study of technology into their work.
-Direct questions or applications should contact [Dr. Alan McPherson](mailto:alan.mcpherson@temple.edu). **The deadline for spring awards is October 1.**

-**Previous Recipients:**
-- 2018-2019: Eric Perinovic
-- 2017-18: Kaete O'Connell
-- 2016-17: Tyler Bamford
-- 2015-16: Thomas Reinstein
-- 2014-15: Larry Kessler
-- 2013-14: EJ Catagnus
-- 2012-13: Sarah Robey
-- 2011-12: Aaron Sullivan
-- 2010-11: Ben Brandenberg
-- 2009-10: Claude Barnes and Michele Louro
-- 2008-09: Andrew McKevitt
-- 2007-08: Katherine Scott
-- 2006-07: Britton MacDonald
-- 2005-06: Uta Kresse
-- 2004-05: Ginger Davis
-- 2003-04: Bob Wintermute
+### The Richard Immerman Research Award- New Award for 2021!
+Awarded to a Temple University PhD student in History whose research project is congruent with the mission of CENFAD.
+Award recipients shall be selected by a committee comprised of the Dean of the School, the Director of CENFAD, and a College faculty member whose primary academic specialization is the history of United States foreign relations.
+The maximum award is $1,500. **The deadline is March 1.**

 ___